jamesclair/JamesClair/README.md

 <details><summary><href>
 <a href="https://github.com/jamesclair/DeliveryPathFinder">DeliveryPathFinder</a></summary>

 DeliveryPathFinder is a python application that I chose to build in for my Data Structures and Algorithms 2 course while attaining my B.S. in CS.
 This program provides a shortest path solution for delivering a truck load of packages given their distance from a hub distribution center in Utah.
 To solve this my algorithm of choice was implementing Dijkstra shortest path algorithm.
 The intention of this project wasn't to build the cleanest most re-usable code, it was instead to solve a complex problem with dynamic programming and self-adjusting data structures in the most efficient way possible.
+There were much easier projects to pick from, however I wanted to really challenge my ability to understand complex graph traversals and other advanced DSA concepts.
+If I have time in the future I would love to refactor this project using the clean code and software design principals that I have gained since this project.
+There is certainly room for more named functions, less nested loops, tests, logging, and more efficient lookups, but it was never originally intended to be a long-lived/maintained project.
 </details>

 <details><summary><href>